little-bear-labs/ipfs-chromium/BUILDING.md

     - CHROMIUM_PROFILE - the profile you're building.
 Defaults to ${CMAKE_BUILD_TYPE}. ${CHROMIUM_SOURCE_TREE}/out/${CHROMIUM_PROFILE} should exist.
     - DEPOT_TOOLS_DIRECTORY - Path to scripts like gn, autoninja, and ninja.py.
 If these are executable and in your `PATH` environment variable, you can leave this as its default value which is "DETECT_FROM_PATH" and does what one might expect.
     - If ipfs is not mentioned in //chrome/browser/BUILD.gn , this command will apply the patch file presumably adding //components/ipfs as a dependency to //chrome/browser
-* `cmake --build /an/ipfs-chromium/build/dir --target chrome_browser`
+* `cmake --build /an/ipfs-chromium/build/dir --target build_browser`

 ### If you want ipfs-chromium's build do all your setup for you.